lupyuen/lupyuen.github.io/src/debug.md

     Which is similar to RAM.
 And probably works better for debugging.

-    (The [Build Settings](https://github.com/lupyuen/pinecone-rust/blob/main/memory.x) for the Rust Firmware were provided by the [Sipeed BL602 Community](https://github.com/sipeed/bl602-rust-guide))
+    (The [Build Settings](https://github.com/lupyuen/pinecone-rust/blob/main/memory.x) for the Rust Firmware were kindly provided by the [Sipeed BL602 Community](https://github.com/sipeed/bl602-rust-guide))

 In the next section we shall use the GDB Debugger to load our Rust Firmware into the cache memory for debugging.